ucb-bar/dsptools/doc/JTAG.md

 # Implementation

 The instruction register is 4 bits long.
+Each AXI channel is connected to either a source or sink JTAG chain.
 The following table shows what specific values of the IR will select.

 | IR   | Description       |